Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Methodology

 \subsubsection{Long Short Term Memory Network-based Detection}

 The CNN-AD presents the drawback of generating over 300,000 SHAP values every time step.
 Calculating a fraction of the SHAP values using a layer with fewer outputs in the DDPG-APF agent network is computationally more efficient.
 The smallest layer that only depends upon the depth image input is the GRU layer (see Fig. 1) with 48 values.
 Calculating the SHAP values for GRU layer output will be faster than for the CNN-AD method.
 The CNN-AD detects features in the depth image to make decisions; thus, using the 48-value vector rules out this approach.
 An individual 48-value vector carries a limited amount of information.
 The change in SHAP values can be monitored to increase the information.
 This increases the information available for analysis without increasing the number of SHAP values calculated each time step.

-Recurrent Neural Networks (RNN) are designed to analyse sequential data with LSTM networks\cite{hochreiter1997long} and are found to outperform simple RNNs\cite{prabowo2018lstm}.
+{RNNs are neural networks that excel in modelling temporal dependencies.
+It is theorised that the sudden change in how decisions are made from the effect of an adversarial attack will show up by monitoring the change in the SHAP values.
+So by using an RNN, the trend in the SHAP values will be detected.
 LSTMS are developed from RNNs to give a long-term memory as this helps decode long-term dependencies.
 Unlike simple RNNs, LSTMs maintain a cell state carried through the modules.
 This cell state is what allows the LSTM to handle long-term dependencies.
-Our proposed LSTM-based Adversarial Detector (LSTM-AD) is looking for adversarial examples that cause enough change in the data to be detected as different to the previous time steps.
-The layout of an LSTM module is described in Fig. 11.
+LSTM networks\cite{hochreiter1997long} and are found to outperform simple RNNs\cite{prabowo2018lstm}.
+Our proposed LSTM-based Adversarial Detector (LSTM-AD) is looking for adversarial examples that cause enough change in the data to be detected as different to the previous time steps.}

 A smaller section of data needs to be assessed to improve the processing time for the SHAP values and limit the size of the LSTM-AD network.
 It is decided to measure the SHAP values at the GRU layer found after the convolutional layers in the network; this will reduce the number of values calculated from 163,840 to 48 per state.
 This layer's output is chosen as it is the smallest state available, only affected by the depth image input.
 As the adversarial attack only alters the depth image, it makes sense to consider an output only changed by the attack.